 I would also like to make a public apology to Jim Cymbala.
 In my original post, I stated that the motive behind Jim Cymbala’s use of Roberta’s story was money.
 I also stated that Jim Cymbala made hundreds of thousands of dollars off of the books and DVD’s that included Roberta’s story.
 Jim Cymbala corrected me at the meeting and said that he never received a dime from any of the books, DVD’s, or choir albums that were produced by the Brooklyn Tabernacle, and that all of the money went directly to the church.
 He also corrected me and said that the number was not hundreds of thousands but $3 Million Dollars.
-All of the money from books, DVDs, and choir albums go directly to the church and he and his wife do not receive a dime.
+He stated that all of the money from books, DVDs, and choir albums go directly to the church and he and his wife do not receive a dime.

 Jim Cymbala failed as a pastor to care for the soul of Roberta.
 He ignored the fact that Roberta just confessed in an email that she was addicted to painkillers (which eventually led to her death) and was smoking crack.
 Jim Cymbala willingly published a story that he knew was not 100% true.
 In the book You Were Made For More, Jim Cymbala said that Roberta overcame temptation when she found out her ex-boyfriend was smoking crack.
 But he fails to say that Roberta came back a few days later and got high.
 The story is told in such a way that it deceives the reader.
 It’s not the whole truth.